Financial Aid & Scholarship Office

 • Masters - 3.0

-• Pace - The rate at which a student completes his or her graduation requirements at Chico State.
-Pace = cumulative units completed divided by cumulative units attempted.
+2. Pace is the rate at which you complete your graduation requirements at Chico State.
+Pace is comprised of cumulative units completed divided by cumulative units attempted.
 In order to meet Pace requirements, this value must be 67 percent or higher.
 Completed units are coursework for which a grade of A, B, C, D, RP, or CR is earned.

-• Maximum Units (Maximum Time Frame) - If you are an undergraduate, you are no longer eligible for aid after you have attempted 180 units.
+3. Maximum Units (Maximum Time Frame) - An undergraduate student is no longer eligible for aid after attempting 180 units.
 A post-baccalaureate student is no longer eligible after attempting 60 post-baccalaureate units.
 Maximum units will be monitored prior to the beginning of each academic year.
 All attempted units, including transfer units and units completed through consortium agreements, are counted, whether or not you received financial aid or successfully completed the coursework.
-A student who has exceeded maximum units will be denied financial aid.

 Evaluation Frequency

-Chico State evaluates satisfactory academic progress annually, after spring term grades are posted in June.
-In order to receive federal and state financial aid for the following term, a student must satisfy all areas of the Chico State SAP policy, as set forth under the evaluation criteria.
+Chico State evaluates satisfactory academic progress annually, after spring semester grades are posted in June.
+This annual SAP evaluation is applied to enrollment in previous summer, fall, and spring semesters.
+In order to receive federal and state financial aid for the following semester, you must satisfy all areas of the Chico State SAP policy, as set forth under the evaluation criteria.

 Treatment of Non-punitive Grades, Repeated Courses, Audited Courses, Credit/No Credit Courses, Withdrawals, and Incomplete